S0HElL/pipeline/README.md

 - manga-ocr for Japanese OCR capabilities
 - EasyOCR for text detection
-- DeepL/Google for translation APIs
+- googletrans for translation
-- LaMa for inpainting model
+- iopaint (LaMa model) for inpainting
 - The open-source community

 ## Contact